MarcArmy2003/MarcArmy2003/README.md

 ## 🚀 Veteran Insights & Statistics Tool for Analysis (VISTA)

 At the core of this initiative is the **Veteran Insights & Statistics Tool for Analysis (VISTA)**.

-VISTA is the prototype name for a customized AI-powered veteran-support tool designed to simplify and automate access to veterans’ healthcare, disability compensation, and related benefits data.
+VISTA is the prototype name for a customized, AI-powered veteran support tool designed to simplify and automate access to veterans’ healthcare, disability compensation, and related benefits data.
 It also supports in-depth research and analysis of policy issues, Veteran populations, and health trends.

-Think of it as an all-source AI-powered wiki for (almost) anything veteran-related.
+The vision is to create an AI-augmented research and decision-support system that unifies veteran-related open-source data, simplifies claims guidance, curates veteran-specific scientific resources, and can relay complex policy infrastructure from a single, queryable knowledge platform.
 The mission is to empower veterans, advocates, and policymakers by providing an intelligent, specialized tool trained on relevant statutes, regulations, procedures, research, and open-source federal, state, and validated organizational datasets.

 ---